 Finding Your Way into GeoIgnite 2026: Which Experience Is Right for You?

-GeoIgnite 2026 is designed to bring together Canada’s geospatial community at many levels, from national leaders and policymakers to students, technologists, and those exploring the field for the first time.
+Taking place in Ottawa from May 11–13, GeoIgnite 2026 is designed to unite Canada’s geospatial community—from national leaders and policymakers to students and technologists exploring the field for the first time

 If you want to explore the conference in full, visit the GeoIgnite website.
 If you are ready to review ticket options, go directly to the registration page.